 SAN DIEGO CAR ACCIDENT ATTORNEY ADVISES THAT YOU GET FAMILIAR WITH YOUR INSURANCE COVERAGE

-If you’ve already purchased auto insurance coverage in California, you were offered uninsured motorists coverage.
+If you’ve already purchased auto insurance coverage in California, you were offered uninsured motorist coverage.
 Did you take it?
 Not sure?
 Go check your insurance policy and become familiar with it.
 You may have also purchased underinsured motorist coverage.
 It’s important that you know what is included in your insurance policy.

 The time to review your insurance is before an auto accident.